karmapa/karmapa-react-redux-universal/README.md

-# Karmapa React Redux Universal Default Template
+# Karmapa React Redux Universal

 - This is a forked version of eikras/react-redux-universal-hot-example
 - For full instruction please refer to https://github.com/karmapa/karmapa-react-redux-universal